Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

 ### Deploy this to your Azure subscription

-There are 3 ways to deploy this ARM template to your Azure subscription -
+There are 4 ways to deploy this ARM template from this repo to your Azure subscription

 1. Use the "Deploy to Azure" button to deploy using the Azure portal
 2. Clone this repo and deploy the template from your system
 3. Use PowerShell